NASA-AMMOS/common-workflow-service/README.md

 #### Build CWS

+_In a different terminal window `cd` into root of **common-workflow-service** folder and follow Build CWS instructions._

-For development we tend to create our own separate build scripts `<personal-dev.sh>` (firstinitial-lastname.sh) i.e.:`jsmith.sh` that call `dev.sh`.
+For development we tend to create our own separate build script `<personal-dev.sh>` (firstinitial-lastname.sh), i.e.:`jsmith.sh`, that calls `dev.sh`.
 Here's an template for your personal build script that will work for development on a local machine:

 ```
 #File: jsmith.sh